shafakhairunisa/ecommerce-app/backend/README.md

 See the API documentation or source code for detailed endpoint information.

+## Voucher System

+The application includes an automatic voucher system that rewards users based on their purchase amounts:

+- Purchase ≥ $50: User receives a 3% discount voucher
+- Purchase ≥ $100: User receives a 5% discount voucher
+- Purchase ≥ $200: User receives an 8% discount voucher

+Vouchers are automatically assigned to the user's account when an admin confirms their order (status changes from "pending" to "confirmed").
+Users can then apply these vouchers to future purchases.

 ## Project Structure

 - `src/main/java` - Java source code